ReQuSim: Faithfully simulating near-term quantum repeaters: Models and evaluation

 Entanglement purification protocols are a class of quantum protocols using only \emph{local operations and classical communication} (LOCC) to (potentially probabilistically) transform multiple copies of a noisy entangled state into fewer copies of the same states with a higher fidelity.
 They are one strategy to deal with noise and imperfections that inevitably arise in any realistic scenario.

 In this work we use the DEJMPS \emph{entanglement purification protocol} (EPP) \cite{dejmps}.
+It is a probabilistic protocol for purifying $\ket{\Phi^+}$ state vectors, taking two noisy states $\rho_{A_1, B_1}$ and $\rho_{A_2, B_2}$ as input.
+On both copies $\sqrt{-iX} \otimes \sqrt{iX}$ is applied, before applying a multilateral CNOT operation $\mathrm{CNOT}^{A_1 \rightarrow A_2} \otimes \mathrm{CNOT}^{B_1 \rightarrow B_2}$ and measuring the second pair in the computational basis.
+The protocol is considered successful if the measurement outcomes coincide, otherwise it is unsuccessful and the remaining pair has to be discarded.
+If the initial fidelity of the input states is sufficiently high, a repeated application of this protocol will result in an increased fidelity for the output pair.

-It is a protocol for purifying $\ket{\Phi^+}$ state vectors taking two copies of noisy entangled pair $\rho$ as input.
-We consider a $\rho$ diagonal in the Bell basis with coefficient $\lambda_{ij}$.
-If the desired state vector $\ket{\Phi^+}$ is affected by Pauli-diagonal noise it will always be diagonal in the Bell basis, but an arbitrary bipartite state can be brought to this form by probabilistic application of operations.
+As an example, consider the base case of two input pairs in the same state $\rho$, which is diagonal in the Bell basis with coefficient $\lambda_{ij}$.
+If the desired state vector $\ket{\Phi^+}$ is affected by local Pauli-diagonal noise it will always be diagonal in the Bell basis.
+As a side note, an arbitrary bipartite state can be brought to this form by probabilistic application of operations (see, \eg, Ref.\ \cite{epp_qec_review}), however, this is not necessary for the protocol to function as off-diagonal entries do not affect the protocol adversely \cite{dejmps}.
 We write

-On both copies $\sqrt{-iX} \otimes \sqrt{iX}$ is applied, before applying a multilateral CNOT operation $\mathrm{CNOT}^{A_1 \rightarrow A_2} \otimes \mathrm{CNOT}^{B_1 \rightarrow B_2}$ and measuring the second pair in the computational basis.
-The protocol is considered successful if the measurement outcomes coincide, otherwise it is unsuccessful and the remaining pair is discarded.
-The effective map after a successful entanglement purification step is given by